Contents Home Top Prev Next

 All transliteration files have been converted to STA, and links to the resulting files are provided below Table 12.

-It is important to stress that the STA alphabet has not been designed in order to be the new alphabet that shall replace all other alphabets.
-Direct use of these files is complicated by the fact that all characters are encoded as two bytes, which will require dedicated tools.
-It may be assumed that most if not all existing analysis tools expect single-byte encoding of Voynich MS characters.
+It must be stressed that the STA alphabet has not been designed in order to be the new alphabet that shall replace all other (native) alphabets.
+Use of these files is complicated by the fact that all characters are encoded as two bytes, which require dedicated tools.
+It may be assumed that most if not all existing user analysis tools expect single-byte encoding of Voynich MS characters.
 Also, most users will not be interested in processing a text in which several hundred different characters are recognised.

 Instead, STA is primarily an intermediate representation, that has the main advantage that all existing translations can be represented using it.
 All processing of STA files can now be done for all files in an identical manner.
 A first processing step will typically be one of simplification, i.e. reduction of the alphabet to a smaller size.
 This can be done using bitrans or other user-developed tools.
 As an example, a bitrans table ("rules file") to convert STA to 'nearest equivalent basic Eva' (a significant simplification) is already available here.
 Users are encouraged to define their own transliteration alphabets, which can then be used by converting any existing transliteration to it (see below schematic).